-- 6.302 Any land contaminated with hazardous or toxic materials is potentially a serious cause of pollution, as well as a threat to human health; it can also migrate into watercourses, impacting not only on water quality, but also biodiversity.
-Contamination can derive from previous uses, such as industrial processes involving chemicals, intensive agriculture, or closed waste disposal sites where landfill gas and leachate are still present. - 6.303 The Council holds a wide range of data on potential sources of contamination, such as historic land use, planning history, pollution incidents, details of closed landfill sites, and site-specific reports on investigation and remediation.
-Further information and guidance can be found on the Council's website (see Environment issues).
+6.304 Any land contaminated with hazardous or toxic materials is potentially a serious cause of pollution, as well as a threat to human health; it can also migrate into watercourses, impacting not only on water quality, but also biodiversity.
+Contamination can derive from previous uses, such as industrial processes involving chemicals, intensive agriculture, or closed waste disposal sites where landfill gas and leachate are still present.
+Some sites are particularly difficult and high risk in terms of redevelopment, such as closed landfill sites and former gas works.
+In such cases the developer should ensure that a full site investigation and risk assessment is completed and submitted with the application to demonstrate that it is both technically and economically viable for its intended use.

-- 6.304 The NPPF advises that planning policies and decisions should contribute to, and enhance, the natural and local environment through the remediation and mitigation of despoiled, degraded, derelict, contaminated, or unstable land.
+- 6.305 The Council holds a wide range of data on potential sources of contamination, such as historic land use, planning history, pollution incidents, details of closed landfill sites, and site-specific reports on investigation and remediation.
+Further information and guidance can be found on the Council's website (see Environment issues). - 6.306 The NPPF advises that planning policies and decisions should contribute to, and enhance, the natural and local environment through the remediation and mitigation of despoiled, degraded, derelict, contaminated, or unstable land.
 This guidance places onus on the developer and/or landowner for securing safe land/development free from pollution.
-It also requires that investigations and a risk assessment of land potentially affected by contamination be undertaken by a suitably qualified competent person (as defined by the NPPF) in accordance with established practices such as BS10175 (2017) 'Code of Practice for the Investigation of Potentially Contaminated Sites' (or any subsequent version). - 6.305 The Local Planning Authority needs to ensure that the implications of contamination for new development not addressed by other legislation are properly considered through the planning system.
+It also requires that investigations and a risk assessment of land potentially affected by contamination be undertaken by a suitably qualified competent person (as defined by the NPPF) in accordance with established practices such as BS10175 (2017) 'Code of Practice for the Investigation of Potentially Contaminated Sites' (or any subsequent version). - 6.307 The Local Planning Authority needs to ensure that the implications of contamination for new development not addressed by other legislation are properly considered through the planning system.
 Policy EN 28 provides the framework for considering planning applications where land contamination issues are involved.
-All development proposals on land affected by contamination must be undertaken in accordance with the Council's latest adopted Contaminated Land Supplementary Planning Document. - 6.306 There is also further information and guidance contained in the National Planning Practice Guidance (Land affected by contamination), which should also be referred to prior to submitting a planning application. - 6.307 As guidance and policy on land contamination frequently changes, developers are also advised to consult the Environment Agency to obtain the most up-to-date information and position.
+All development proposals on land affected by contamination must be undertaken in accordance with the Council's latest adopted Contaminated Land Supplementary Planning Document. - 6.308 There is also further information and guidance contained in the National Planning Practice Guidance (Land affected by contamination), which should also be referred to prior to submitting a planning application. - 6.309 As guidance and policy on land contamination frequently changes, developers are also advised to consult the Environment Agency to obtain the most up-to-date information and position.